lyokha/vim-xkbswitch/README.md

 Function MdictCheckLang() does all the custom layout switching and can be regarded as a plugin to the XkbSwitch.
-The first autocommand states that if file has extension *mdict* then its filetype must be *vimwiki* and turns on XkbSwitch.
+The first autocommand states that if file has extension *.mdict* then its filetype must be *vimwiki* and turns on XkbSwitch.
 The next two autocommands are optional and only make editing mdict files more comfortable.
 The last autocommand (for CursorMovedI events) calls MdictCheckLang() when cursor moves into different columns in Insert mode.